 How do I run uCon on a Linux box with Wine?

 Here's how I do it...

-Create a "ucon" directory somewhere (I created mine under my own HOME directory), and under that install all the same files and directories that are under X:/Program Files/ucon on your Windows box.
-If you have "tar" on your windows box, you can use it to copy the entire "ucon" directory from Windows to Linux.
-If you don't have access to tar, drop me an email and I'll build a tarball for you.
+Create a "ucon" directory somewhere (I created mine under my own HOME directory), and under that install all the same files and directories that are under your uCon installation directory (usually C:\program files (x86)\ucon or C:\users\USER\documents\ucon) on your Windows machine.
+If you have "tar" or "zip" on your windows machine, you can use it to copy the entire "ucon" directory from Windows to Linux.

 Then, just cd to that directory and run "wine ucon".